-RESOLUTION OF 30-METER SANS INSTRUMENT

-n the most favorable cases, cold neutrons can be deflected through an angle of a degree or two by grazing incidence reflection, but by only an arc second or two by refraction.
-Hence grazing incidence reflection optics has long been considered the most promising means for focusing neutrons for applications such as small-angle neutron scattering (SANS).
+COMPOUND REFRACTIVE OPTICS IMPROVE RESOLUTION OF 30 m SANS INSTRUMENT n the most favorable cases, cold neutrons can be deflected through an angle of a degree or two by grazing incidence reflection, but by only an arc second or two by refraction.
+Hence grazing incidence reflection optics has long been considered the most promising means for focusing neutrons for applications such as smallangle neutron scattering (SANS).
 Numerous attempts over more than 30 years to produce highly reflective surfaces for neutrons have been vitiated, however, by SANS from the mirror surfaces themselves, which blurs the focus.
 The best mirrors produced thus far are only marginally better for SANS than pinhole collimation, i.e., circular apertures separated by long distances.